danielbkim/danielbkim/README.md

 # Hi there! 👋

 My name is Daniel!
-I am a software engineer with a history in Digital Marketing / Advertising and an amateur **[ INSERT RANDOM HOBBY HERE ]**.
+I am a software engineer with a history in Digital Media and an amateur **[ INSERT RANDOM HOBBY HERE ]**.

 I can have a conversation about anything and am obsessed with :
 - art&design 📐